How to clean silver pieces of jewellery: the best tips from Nomination

 How to clean silver: earrings, bracelets, necklaces

-If you need to clean your delicate pieces of jewellery featured with precious stones without damaging them, you may opt for a non-aggressive detergent among those on the market.
+If you are wondering how to clean your most delicate jewellery without damaging it, especially if it has precious stones and other components, such as the 925 Silver Necklace with White Rhodium Plating and 3 coloured stones, you may opt for a non-aggressive detergent among those on the market.

-Another ancient remedy recommended for your silver bracelets is to use a good degreasing soap with warmwater to rub gently with a soft cotton cloth, being careful not to scratch the surface.
+Another ancient remedy recommended for your silver bracelets, for example, to properly clean the Silver Bracelet with an engravable central plate and white Zirconia, is to use a good degreasing soap with warm water to rub gently with a soft cotton cloth, being careful not to scratch the surface.

 Don't worry about the green colour: this is due to the process and chemical reactions that take place when cleaning the oxidation off silver.
 Finally, rinse the piece under running water and dry it gently.